• Home

 7. First Coat Satin Finish

 Once the primer coat is dry it’s time for the first coat of the satin finish paint.
 Again start with the backs first then flip to the front.
 To save on time I recommend two coats to the back first before flipping to paint the sides and fronts.
-The advance paint recommends a drying time of 24 hrs between coats but by doing the backs first you can paint the second coat sooner in my experience.
-If you like to follow the rules wait 24 hours between coats.

-(me painting the first coat of satin paint on the primed cabinets)
+me painting the first coat of satin paint on the primed cabinets

 BM ADVANCE Cabinet Paint – Satin Finish in Chantilly Lace OC-65 was used here which is a true bright white.
 The walls are painted in Simply White OC-117 in an eggshell finish.
-For bedrooms use matte for high traffic areas use eggshell finish so you can wipe the walls.

 Painting the backs of the cabinets, then the sides, and finally the fronts will allow you to work quickly in the less critical areas.
 Then you can see and correct any drips or smudges on the most visible areas.
-Do not allow the paint to accumulate in any crevices and corners.
-This will create a professional finish.

 Always apply paint in thin, light coats, covering all areas.
 Thin coats will leave less visible brushstrokes and will dry quicker.
-Be on the lookout for drips and smooth them out asap.
+Be on the lookout for drips and smooth them out ASAP.

 Allow cabinets to dry overnight.